alhajee/ckan/doc/maintaining/cli.rst

-config-tool: Tool for editing options in a CKAN config file
+config-tool: Tool for editing options in a FMLD config file
 ===========================================================

 Usage